guguji666666/GJS-MDCA-Tips/API/List alerts.md

 ## Javascript

-### 1.List alerts with time range filter natively supported in API
+### 1. List alerts with time range filter natively supported in API
 ```js
 // Define the necessary variables
 const tokenKey = "<your token>"; // Replace with your actual API token